13 Signs You’re About to Be Pickpocketed

 You just checked on your belongings

 If you see a sign to beware of pickpockets, or if you have reason to suspect there might be a pickpocket around, your first instinct might be to reach down and feel for your wallet or credit card.
 But this protective measure can actually backfire since it’s a good way to ensure that a potential thief knows where you’re keeping your valuables.
 Gene Turner, Certified Identity Theft Risk Management Specialist and author of pickpocket.com, points out that men’s suit jackets and backpacks often have loads of pockets.
 “The wallet, cash, and credit cards could be in any one of ten or more pockets,” Turner says.
 “A pickpocket doesn’t usually have time to search all ten, but when they see you check your pocket when you see the sign, they now know the exact location.”
 Even just glancing down at the location can clue in a potential crook.
 If you think pickpockets might be around, resist the urge to glance down at your belongings.
 Keep your head on a swivel instead.
+Make sure you know about these warning signs of hoarding.

 You’re lost (and look it)

 Pickpockets pick on the distracted.
 They also keep an eye out for people who clearly are unfamiliar with the area, which is why they’re notorious for operating in popular tourist spots.
 If you have your head buried in a map or glued to Google Maps, pickpockets will take advantage of your distraction and confusion to swipe something off you.
 Even when you’re unsure of where you are, try your best to appear confident and stay aware of your surroundings.
-These are the things you do that can make thieves and criminals more likely to target you.

 A group of people came somewhere together and then immediately split up